VET SC 7300ARW - Equine Practice Rotation A

 Assessment Related RequirementsHurdle Requirements

+Attend a minimum of 12 out of 15 full days of the rotation and absent no more than 2 days in any 1 week No Students that fail the attendance hurdle without appropriate approval and documentation will not be offered an additional or replacement assessment and will be required to repeat the rotation in its entirety.
 Clinical reasoning / problem solving / knowledge 50% Yes Additional rotation period with assessment.
 Technical skills 50% Yes Additional rotation period with assessment.
 Communication skills 50% Yes Additional rotation period with assessment.
 Patient care 50% Yes Additional rotation period with assessment.
+Professional behaviours 50% Yes Additional rotation period with assessment.

-Students who fail any Day One competencies listed in the course objectives will be given a further supplementary rotation period to improve their performance.
-The length, timing and content of this supplementary period will be determined by the course organiser.
+Students who fail any Day One competencies listed in the course objectives will be given a further assessment appropriate to that particular competency.
+This will typically involve a supplementary rotation period to improve their performance, but it could involve other types of assessment such as oral examinations.
+The length, timing and content of this supplementary period will be determined by the course coordinator.
 Failure a second time will result in the rotation being repeated during the next academic year.

 Assessments (Day One Competencies)